Last updated: April 2026

 Planning consent: A local planning authority will often request a contaminated land survey report before granting planning consent for new developments.
 This ensures that any potential risks are identified and managed appropriately as a planning condition before property developers begin construction.

 Property transactions and due diligence: While buyers purchasing land and sellers may need land contamination reports, they are also relevant to land agents lawyers and lenders such as mortgage providers who must carry out site due diligence lending to assess potential environmental liabilities associated with a property.
 This is particularly important for land transactions concerning brownfield land; previously developed sites that may have historical ground contamination.
+A contaminated land risk assessment may also be relevant to planning consultants needing to discharge planning conditions and the National House Building Council.

 Environmental compliance: Businesses operating in regulated industries, such as manufacturing and waste management, must ensure compliance with environmental laws.
 A contaminated land assessment report helps assess whether a site meets regulatory requirements set by bodies such as the Environment Agency.